maydaythecoder/RecursiveNeuralNetwork/docs/architecture.md

 ## Parameter Management

-- `Node` encapsulates weight and bias tensors alongside gradient buffers.
+- `Node` encapsulates `weight_matrix`/`bias_vector` tensors alongside gradient buffers.
 Opting for a dedicated container decouples layer logic from optimizer state and lowers the risk of mismatched shapes.
 - Weights use **He initialization** to maintain activation variance through ReLU-heavy networks.
 See the original paper for details: [Delving Deep into Rectifiers](https://arxiv.org/abs/1502.01852).

 ## Gradient Propagation

-- Backprop in `HiddenLayer` and `OutputLayer` follows the chain rule: multiply the upstream gradient by the activation derivative, accumulate batch-averaged parameter gradients, and propagate downstream gradients using the transpose of the weight matrix.
+- Backprop in `HiddenLayer` and `OutputLayer` follows the chain rule: multiply the upstream gradient by the activation derivative, accumulate batch-averaged parameter gradients, and propagate downstream gradients using the transpose of the cached `weight_matrix`.
 - `OutputLayer.backward` includes an `apply_activation_derivative` flag so cross-entropy with softmax can leverage the simplified gradient (`y_hat - y`).
 For the derivation, refer to [Stanford CS231n Notes](https://cs231n.github.io/linear-classify/#softmax).

 ## Optimization Loop